Imitation Learning for Combinatorial Optimisation under Uncertainty: Expert Taxonomy

 \section{Expert Taxonomy}

-An expert in imitation learning is a policy, or more generally a decision-making function, that specifies the desired or target behaviour in a sequential decision problem.
-The expert guides the learning agent by demonstrating actions in given states, typically under the assumption of access to an optimal or near-optimal strategy with respect to a known or implicit objective.
-Alternative terms used in the literature include \textit{oracle}, \textit{demonstrator}, \textit{optimal policy}, \textit{ground truth}, \textit{reference policy}, and \textit{target}.
-Broadly, we distinguish between two categories of experts.
+In IL, an \emph{expert} is a policy, or more generally a decision-making function, that specifies the desired behaviour in a sequential decision problem.
+The expert guides the learning agent by providing action demonstrations for given states, typically assuming access to an optimal or near-optimal strategy under a known or implicit objective.
+Related terms used in the literature include \textit{oracle}, \textit{demonstrator}, \textit{optimal policy}, \textit{ground truth}, \textit{reference policy}, and \textit{target}.
+We broadly distinguish between two categories of experts.

-\begin{itemize} \item \textbf{Human Expert.} Human experts rely on practical experience and contextual understanding to make decisions under uncertainty.
-In dynamic environments such as vehicle dispatching or healthcare scheduling, they implicitly account for real-time information, operational constraints, and institutional knowledge.
-For example, \cite{ozarik2024machine} study last-mile delivery and imitate driver decisions that capture practical insights not explicitly modelled in traditional optimisation frameworks.
-While such decisions often reflect nuanced judgement, they may also be inconsistent or influenced by cognitive biases.
-Moreover, collecting sufficiently large and high-quality datasets from human experts can be challenging, particularly in domains where expert time is scarce or costly.
+\begin{itemize} \item \textbf{Human Expert} – Human experts rely on experience and contextual understanding to make decisions under uncertainty.
+In dynamic settings such as vehicle dispatching or healthcare scheduling, they implicitly incorporate real-time information, operational constraints, and institutional knowledge.
+For example, \cite{ozarik2024machine} study last-mile delivery by imitating driver decisions that capture practical insights not explicitly represented in optimisation models.
+While human decisions can be nuanced, they may also be inconsistent or subject to cognitive bias.
+Moreover, collecting large and reliable datasets from human experts is often difficult due to limited availability and high cost.

-\item \textbf{Algorithmic Expert.} Algorithmic experts generate decisions using mathematical models, optimisation solvers, or rule-based and heuristic procedures.
-These experts can typically produce large volumes of consistent and high-quality demonstrations.
-Their structure depends on how the decision objective is defined and how uncertainty, denoted by $\boldsymbol{\xi}$, is treated.
-The vector $\boldsymbol{\xi}$ represents exogenous factors such as demand, travel times, or arrival processes, which are not fully known at the time decisions are made. \end{itemize}
+\item \textbf{Algorithmic Expert} – Algorithmic experts generate decisions using mathematical models, optimisation solvers, or rule-based and heuristic methods.
+Such experts can typically produce large volumes of consistent demonstrations.
+Their design depends on how the decision objective is specified and how uncertainty, denoted by $\boldsymbol{\xi}$, is handled.
+The vector $\boldsymbol{\xi}$ captures exogenous factors such as demand, travel times, or arrival processes that are not fully known at the time of decision making. \end{itemize}

-Given the complexity of real-world SDPs and the need for timely decisions, model-based algorithmic experts are often more suitable for generating demonstrations in practice.